saveweb/dokuwiki-dumper/README.md

 ## Available Backups/Dumps

 I made some backups for testing, you can check out the list: <https://github.com/orgs/saveweb/projects/4>.
-I will upload them to the Internet Archive when `dokuWikiUploader` is ready.

 > If you dumped a DokuWiki and want to share it, please feel free to open an issue, I will add it to the list.